-The Delaware is the longest un-dammed river east of the Mississippi, extending 330 miles from the confluence of its East and West branches at Hancock, N.Y. to the mouth of the Delaware Bay.
-The river is fed by 216 tributaries, the largest being the Schuylkill and Lehigh Rivers in Pennsylvania.
+The Delaware is the longest un-dammed river east of the Mississippi, extending from the confluence of its East and West branches at Hancock, N.Y. to the mouth of the Delaware Bay.
+216 tributaries feed the river, the largest being the Schuylkill and Lehigh Rivers in Pennsylvania.
 In all, the basin contains approximately 13,500 square miles, draining parts of Pennsylvania (50.3 percent of the basin's total land area); New Jersey (23.3%); New York (18.5%); and Delaware (7.9%).
-See Figure 1 for a map of the Basin.
+See Figure 2.1 for a map of the Basin.
 Table 2.1 provides geographical statistics for the Delaware River Basin.